-For any press inquiries please contact Kelly at email@example.com
+For any press inquiries please contact us at firstname.lastname@example.org

 Denver neighborhood develops creative method to help keep pedestrians safe